SamuelQuinones/blog.samtheq.com/src/content/blog/building-a-blog.md

 // Markdown plugins
 import { rehypeHeadingIds } from "@astrojs/markdown-remark";
 import linkify from "rehype-autolink-headings";
+import rehypeAttrs from "rehype-attr";
 import addA11y from "./plugins/a11y-navigation";
+import externalLinks from "./plugins/external-links";
+import removeAttrComments from "./plugins/remove-attr-comments";
+import unwrapImages from "./plugins/unwrap-images";
 // Astro plugins
 import tailwind from "@astrojs/tailwind";
 import react from "@astrojs/react";